jd-13/Carve-Distortion/README.md

 1. Update the header search paths to point to the location of WECore on your machine
-2. Download the font [Montserrat](https://fonts.google.com/specimen/Montserrat) and place the regular ttf file in Source/Graphics
+2. Download the font [Montserrat](https://fonts.google.com/specimen/Montserrat) and place the regular and bold ttf files in Source/Graphics